anshive/Moodify/README.md

-# Moodyify(Still in Development)
+# Moodify(Still in Development)

-Moodyify is a web application that suggests songs based on your mood.
+Moodify is a web application that suggests songs based on your mood.
 The app allows users to detect their mood via text input, face recognition, or by selecting from a dropdown menu, and then recommends region-specific songs using the Spotify API.

 ## Features
 - **Mood Detection**: Detect mood from text, face, or select from a dropdown.